Ax Dancing, Sexy Robots, Rambo, Red Sonja?

 4. Boy Howdy, was this movie hard for me!
 I kind of enjoyed George P. Cosmatos’s direction for the stylish touches he added – but Stallone trying to be The Next Clint Eastwood, and take a few laughably obvious swipes at Scharzenegger’s then-greater popularity while he was at it? ::facepalm!::

-5. Captain Genius says:
+5. Captain Genius's avatar Captain Genius says:

 If you haven’t seen it, Death Wish 3 is amazing fun.
 It’s like Hardboiled, but not quite.
 Not even close actually, but still chees-tastic fun.
 Who wouldn’t wanna watch Tango and Cash?
 Cash and Tango, Tango and Cash.